 4) I shared the private link I was sent, with someone by mistake.
 Now what?

-5) Can I elect to buy additional images and specialty prints at a later date?
+5) Can I elect to buy additional images at a later date?

-7) Is it true that you can you take my picture without my permission?
+7) Can a photographer take my picture at an event without my permission?

-8) Can you distribute or make publicly available, my picture without my permission?
+8) Can a photographer publicly display my picture without my permission?

-Assuming we have adhered to the previous rule of ethics described in 7), then yes, but, the photo can only be used for journalistic, educational, or artistic purposes.
-It cannot be sold, unless we abide by the terms described in 9) below.
+Assuming they have adhered to the previous rule of ethics described in 7), then yes, but, the photo can only be used for journalistic, educational, or artistic purposes.
+It cannot be sold, unless the photographer abides by the terms described in 9) below.

-No. If you are both the primary subject of the photograph, and you are clearly identifiable, then we require your written permission to sell the photo.
-This deters us from selling the photo to anyone other than you, our client.
+NO. If you are both the primary subject of the photograph, and you are clearly identifiable in it, then a photographer requires your written permission to sell the photo.
+This deters the photographer from selling the photo to anyone other than you, the Client.
 An exception to this, is if you belong to an organization, club or team, and the manager, your parent, or your legal guardian responsible for looking out for your best interests, provides us with written permission on your behalf.
-This is the reason why most organizations require their members, or their members' legal guardians to sign a photo release and waiver upon joining. (see Waiver under "W's")

-10) Will my photo or video ever appear on your website?
+10) Will my photo ever appear on your website?

 11) Can someone copy my photo from your website and use it elsewhere?

-GASP Photographics is the author and copyright owner of each photo or video created.
-Copying and using any photos or videos from this site would be an infringement of our copyright.
-The right click and copy method has therefore been blocked, but there are unethical individuals who will use some other screen capture method to obtain an image if they put their mind to it.
-Because of this, the image size displayed has been limited to a fraction of the original hi res image provided to you the Client.
-If this remains a concern to you, then it is likely you will not allow us to use your images on our site.
+GASP Photographics is the author and copyright owner of each photo taken.
+Copying and using any photos from this site would be an infringement of our copyright.
+The right click and copy method has therefore been blocked, but there are some individuals who are not supportive of the photography industry, who will use some other screen capture method to obtain an image, or attempt to remove the watermark, if they put their mind to it.
+Because of this, the image size displayed is a much lower resolution of the original image resolution provided to you the Client, or it has been heavily watermarked.
+If this remains a concern, then it is likely you won't allow us to use your image on our site.